INFORMATION FOR CONTRIBUTORS

 A review must end with an unequivocal conclusion as to whether the submission should be accepted or rejected for publication:

-Only texts with three positive reviews (i.e., approved by three reviewers) are accepted for publication in Psychology of Language and Communication.
+Only texts with min. two positive reviews (i.e., approved by two reviewers) are accepted for publication in Psychology of Language and Communication.